Fiordarancio/Fiordarancio/README.md

 Trying to code some nice stuff.

-I published mini-games and jams on [itch.io](https://fiordarancio.itch.io)
+My games and jams are on [itch.io](https://fiordarancio.itch.io)
 <!---
 - 👋 Hi, I’m @Fiordarancio
 - 👀 I’m interested in game development, design and illustration